paulbradshaw/MED7373-Data-Journalism/mapping/datawrapperpoints.md

 You will be asked whether your data contains addresses, or latitude and longitude.
 Click the one that applies - remember that lat/long is always better (addresses will be geocoded, which may create some errors).

-Click **Upload data** and find the data that you want to import.

-You can use a CSV of crimes from [the data.police downloads page](https://data.police.uk/data/).
+You can now start to add your points.
+This can be done manually, adding each point yourself, but more likely you'll need to upload data of all the points.
+If you need some data to try it out, you can use a CSV of crimes from [the data.police downloads page](https://data.police.uk/data/).

+Click **Import your dataset**.
+You will be asked to specify if your data contains addresses/place names, or if it uses latitudes and longitudes.
+Lat/longs are always better because with addresses Datawrapper will have to 'geocode' those to convert them to lat/longs - and it may get some wrong.

+Click whichever applies to your data (police data uses lat/longs).

+You can now either click the link to upload the data (it will need to be in CSV format).
 Alternatively, if it is a small dataset you can copy and paste it into the table on screen.

 *Tip: it helps to move your lat and long columns to the start of the dataset before importing, as this makes it easier to correctly select during the import process.
 You should also remove any columns you don't intend to use as this will help it to load more quickly both as a dataset and, later, as a map.*